• Skip to primary navigation

 Things to think about

-What would happen if you moved the drum further away from the rice bowl?
+What happens if you move the drum further away from the rice bowl?

-What do you think would happen if you made a very quiet noise with the drum?
+What happens if you make a very quiet noise with the drum?

 Does changing the pitch of the music affect how the rice jumps?